 We will be in touch with all impacted customers to discuss the options available to you.
 In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform.
 Your relationship manager will support you in the transition to replacement rates.

 As always, if you would like to discuss this please do not hesitate to contact your relationship manager or email us on email@example.com

 Interest rates on Bank of Ireland Variable Rate Mortgages provided to personal customers (i.e. customers who are not business banking or corporate banking customers) are set by Bank of Ireland at its discretion and will NOT be impacted by Benchmark reform.
 The factors that the Bank considers when setting its variable rates are detailed in our Variable Rate Policy Statement which is available on our website at BOI.com/mortgages or from any branch of the Bank.

 Bank of Ireland Tracker mortgage loans use the ECB Repo rate which is also NOT impacted by Benchmark Reform.

-There is no need for you to do anything just yet.
-If we are transacting products or services with you that are impacted, we will let you know and also bring your attention to revised terms and conditions to protect you and your product from possible changes due to Benchmark Reform.
+Bank of Ireland will guide you through the Benchmark Reform and transition impacts as they relate to your products and specific requirements.
+We will also bring your attention to revised terms and conditions to protect you and your product from possible changes due to Benchmark Reform.